nf-core/website/markdown/events/2023/hackathon-march-2023.md

 - London
   - _Details to be confirmed_

+### United States

+- University of Texas at Dallas, Texas
+  - _Details to be confirmed_

 ## Hosting an event

 Would you be interested in hosting a local event?
 All you need to do is book a room and tell some people!